Signs of Meth Use

 Currently, the U.S. Drug Enforcement Administration (DEA) classifies methamphetamine as a Schedule II substance.
 This means that people could abuse the drug and develop severe psychological and physical dependence.
 Some forms of meth (e.g., crystal meth) are so addictive that first-time users may even get hooked to the drug.

 Methamphetamine is a highly addictive drug.
 Because it builds dependence, you can also become tolerant of the substance’s effect.
 The danger here is that you may need to take higher doses more frequently through other administration routes (like injecting) to get high.
 This, in turn, can raise the risk of serious health complications and an overdose.

-This a list of side effects that can occur shortly after taking methamphetamine:
+This is a list of side effects that can occur shortly after taking methamphetamine:

-This a list of side effects that can appear after chronic methamphetamine use:
+This is a list of side effects that can appear after chronic methamphetamine use:

 The most common street names for methamphetamine are meth, blue, ice, crystal, bikers coffee, tweak, yaba, shabu, and chalk.

 Meth use often happens among adolescents and young adults within social settings.
 It is a preferred drug because it can give a stronger sense of confidence and boost energy.

 However, meth use of this kind is not common (happening monthly or less).
 It also does not usually involve injecting.